qiushiyan/math-foundations/docs/matrix-algebra.md

 L = (E_p \cdots E_1)^{-1}
 $$</div>\EndKnitrBlock{definition}

-LU decomposition express a matrix (don't have to be square or invertible) as the product of a square lower triangular matrix $L$ and a rectangular upper triangular matrix $U$.
+LU decomposition expresses a matrix (don't have to be square or invertible) as the product of a square lower triangular matrix $L$ and a rectangular upper triangular matrix $U$.

 From the definition, we know that row operations on $A$ must only be confined to *row addition* and *row scaling*, but not *row interchange*.
 Otherwise $(E_p \cdots E_1)^{-1}$ cannot be lower triangular.
 The most common needs for row exchanges in row reduction is when $a_{11}$ is 0.
-For example, the following matrix does not have a Lu factorization because it first requires exchanging two rows to produce row echelon form ^[In particular, a non-singular matrix with $a_{11} = 0$ cannot have LU decomposition]
+For example, the following matrix does not have a LU factorization because it first requires exchanging two rows to produce row echelon form ^[In particular, a non-singular matrix with $a_{11} = 0$ cannot have LU decomposition]

 $$
 \begin{bmatrix}